rsyncOSX/rsyncuidocs/content/en/docs/Limitations.md

 A note about the Schedule and scheduling of actions.
 There are some limitations of how the scheduler works due to how the Timer library is developed.
 Refer to the section *Schedule* for more info about the function.

 Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive and you are logged in.
 It *may* prove useful for users who require scheduled  synchronization of data during work.
-RsyncUI may be minimized or not the active window and the timer will still work.

-If scheduled tasks are not executed when the Mac enters sleep mode, they will be displayed within the Schedule view.
+If there are scheduled tasks not executed when the Mac enters sleep mode, they will be explicit displayed within the Schedule view when the Mac is awake again.

 ### Aborting Tasks